 We are in the northwest side of Houston, in the Cypress Sports Complex behind Black Horse Golf Course, in the general vicinity of Hwy 290/Fry Rd and The Grand Parkway.
 In our complex, there is Cypress Academy Gymnastics, Inspire Rock Climbing, Fins Swim Academy, Louetta Automotive Basketball & Volleyball Facility, Ollin Athletics & Sports Medicine, and other smaller businesses.
 We are on the backside side of the shopping center with large ‘Maximize the Mind Performance Coaching’ letters above our space directly across from Cypress Academy Gymnastics.

-Ashley conducts 50 minute to one hour sessions.
-When working on gaining mental strength, wanting to improve performance, & developing a stronger mindset, it’s crucial to meet multiple times & build a foundation.
+We conduct 50 minute sessions.
+When working on gaining mental strength, it’s crucial to meet multiple times & build a foundation.
 Please know 1 or 2 sessions will never cover the material needed to make a significant impact, it’s just not enough time to teach multiple tools needed to create new habits.
-Keep in mind a person can’t absorb everything in one hour nor can I teach them how to retrain their brain in a 1-2 sessions.
-It often takes multiple revisits to grasp a concept & be guided through change & typically we are working on more than one area.
+Keep in mind a person can’t absorb everything in one hour nor can a coach teach them how to retrain their brain in a 1-2 sessions.
+It often takes multiple revisits to be guided through change & typically we are working on more than one area.
 Please expect to come at least a few times to accomplish significant results.

 Some clients seek help in more than one area, so it depends on everyone’s scenario.
 She has some clients come every other week, some come once a month, some come quarterly, and some problem solve in a few sessions and come back when the status quo changes or a try out comes up to refresh.
 Please understand it’s not a quick fix, but a process and the strategies work if you commit.

-Once we get started, she likes to see people about 1-2 weeks apart, so they can absorb the information and start to apply it a little bit at a time.
+Once we get started, we like to see people about 1.5 – 2 weeks apart, so they can absorb the information and start to apply it a little bit at a time.
 If we need to do 3-4 weeks apart from each session because of time and financial commitments, that’s okay too, but the more consistent we are, the faster you’ll see progression and confidence grow.
 We can even do once a month to teach concepts, then taper off once new habits are formed.
 The most important thing is to be consistent in your appointments so that you see progress swiftly and trust the process.
-She gives homework and exercises to work on after the appointments too.
+We give homework and exercises to work on after the appointments too.

-You might only have one shot at making varsity or that Olympic trials cut.
+You might only have one shot at making Varsity.
+One shot at that Olympic trials cut.
 One shot to get a scholarship.
 One shot to compete at the next level.
 One shot to get the call back.
 I invite you to become the best version of yourself and invest in your future.
-You will see results on the field, but you’re also see them in your relationships in all areas of your life.
+You will see results on the field, but you’ll also see them in your relationships and all areas of your life.
 Imagine what it will feel like to discover the secrets of performing well.
-The first session is $175.
-This session can be anywhere from 60 minutes to 90 minutes depending on what we need to go over.
-Ashley wants to spend adequate time in getting to know the client and she wants to create an individual plan for each client she sees. $175 is also the pay as you go rate, if you choose to go this route.

-- When working on gaining mental strength, wanting to improve performance, & developing a stronger mindset, it’s crucial to meet multiple times & build a foundation.
-Please know 1 or 2 sessions will never cover the material needed to make a significant impact, it’s just not enough time to teach multiple tools needed to create new habits.
-Keep in mind a person can’t absorb everything in one hour nor can I teach them how to retrain their brain in a 1-2 sessions.
-It often takes multiple revisits to grasp a concept & be guided through change & typically we are working on more than one area.
-I respect your financial commitment & time, therefore I will try to fit as much as possible into each appointment.
-I like to see people about 1-2 weeks apart when we’re first getting started & working on something specific, so they can learn all the concepts & start to apply it a little bit at a time.
+We like to see people about 1.5 -2 weeks apart when we’re first getting started and working on something specific, so they can learn all the concepts and start to apply it a little bit at a time.
 The quicker you see results, the more likely it is for you to continue using the tools.
 It’s difficult to expect results if your visits are inconsistent.
-Then it’s reasonable to taper off & potentially come every quarter or when you have a big tournament coming up, try outs, or your situation changes.
-I’ve seen so much client success when following the suggested timeline & allowing adequate time to problem solve.
+Then it’s reasonable to taper off and potentially come every quarter or when you have a big tournament coming up, try outs, or your situation changes.
+We’ve seen so much client success when following the suggested timeline and allowing adequate time to problem solve.